If you are 7-18 years old and enjoy cycling, then you’ve come to the right place!

 You don’t have to be a super star to join us, simply enjoy riding your bike!

 These are aimed at young riders who want to improve their skills and have fun.
-Regular sessions are held in the south of Edinburgh for 8-16 year olds (The Inch Park & Liberton High School), in the north of Edinburgh for 7-9 year olds (Drumbrae Sports Centre), and last 1 1/2 hours
+It is also the best starting point for those wishing to race.
+Many of our Go-Riders take part in racing (cyclo-cross, road, track and mtb) and all our national champions began on grass in Inch Park.
+Regular sessions are held in the south of Edinburgh for 8-16 year olds (The Inch Park and Liberton High School) and in the north of Edinburgh for 7-9 year olds (Drumbrae Sports Centre).
+Session last for one and a half hours.

 Winter: Saturday afternoons 2-3.30pm, Summer: Monday evenings 6.30-8pm.

 Please check the What’s On page for times and details of the current Go-ride Juniors sessions.

 The Inch Park sessions are held off Glenallen Drive in south Edinburgh’s Inch Park.
 This backs onto the Cameron Toll shopping centre.
 Toilets are located in Inch House in the centre of the Park.
 Meet here for the sessions.

 The North Edinburgh sessions are held at Drumbrae Leisure Centre is off Drum Brae North in Corstorphine (30 Drum Brae Terrace, Edinburgh EH4 7SF).
 Meet here for the sessions.

 There is no waiting list for the North Edinburgh sessions.